Loïc Perrin: Club career

 Perrin made his debut for Saint-Etienne in 2003 whilst the club was playing in Ligue 2.
 On 20 April 2013, Perrin played for Saint-Etienne in their Coupe de la Ligue final victory over Rennes.

-In 2017, Perrin signed a three-year deal to keep him at Saint-Étienne until the end of 2020.
+In 2017, Perrin signed a three-year deal to keep him at Saint-Étienne through 2020.

 On 24 July 2020, in the last game of his career, Perrin was sent off in the first half of the Coupe de France Final for a foul on Kylian Mbappé, who suffered an ankle injury; Paris Saint-Germain won the match 1–0.

 International career

 On 6 November 2014, Perrin was called up to France manager Didier Deschamps' 23-man squad for friendly matches against Albania and Sweden.
 He was called up again on 9 November 2015 as a replacement for the injured Mamadou Sakho to face Germany and England in friendlies.